Skip to main content

 {{ ref('STG','CUSTOMER') }} = 'myDB'.'mySCHEMA'

-The most basic example is adding a node to your graph.
-In the following example, STG_CUSTOMER was from the source CUSTOMER node, FROM {{ ref('WORK', 'CUSTOMER') }}.
+The most basic example is adding a Node to your graph.
+In the following example, STG_CUSTOMER was from the source CUSTOMER Node, FROM {{ ref('WORK', 'CUSTOMER') }}.

-STG_CUSTOMER is created from the source CUSTOMER node
+STG_CUSTOMER is created from the source CUSTOMER Node

 'WORK' points to the Storage Mapping WORK.
-The Storage Mapping WORKin the workspace points to the fully qualified database and schema,SNOWFLAKE_SAMPLE_DATA.TPCH_SF10.
+The Storage Mapping WORK in the workspace points to the fully qualified database and schema, SNOWFLAKE_SAMPLE_DATA.TPCH_SF10.

-Work points to the Storage Mapping NOWFLAKE_SAMPLE_DATA.TPCH_SF10
+Work points to the Storage Mapping SNOWFLAKE_SAMPLE_DATA.TPCH_SF10

-Because WORK is a dynamic reference that points to a fully qualified database name and schema in the Storage Mapping, if you want to deploy to a new environment, then the reference will point to the fully qualified name of the database or schema in the Storage location of the environment deployed to.
+Because WORK is a dynamic reference that points to a fully qualified database name and schema in the Storage Mapping, if you want to deploy to a new environment, then the reference will point to the fully qualified name of the database or schema in the Storage Location of the environment deployed to.
 In the QA Environment below, WORK is pointing to a different database and schema.

 ref() Summary